rista404/rista404/README.md

 ### Hey!

-I'm Nikola (Никола), a full-stack web developer and a circus acrobat 🎪.
+I'm Nikola (Никола), a software engineer at [Common Prefix](https://commonprefix.com) and a circus acrobat 🎪.
 Check out my [website](https://risticnikola.com) and feel free to send me a message!